jay0x5/Aveon/README.md

    - Package folder includes an empty file at the moment and all the developement for npm package  version of this system will take place in Package folder.</br>
    - Samples folder includes all the sample files.

-## Please checkout the documentation on how to use our npm package within your backend code
+## Please checkout the [documentation](https://github.com/jay0x5/Aveon/blob/85601c161104f97bb5cdac993f9bd82da3bde3bd/Package/README.md) on our github on how to use our npm package within your backend code
-## For Contributors who are gonna contribute to the NPM Package</br>[NPM package code]:
+## For Contributors who are gonna contribute to the NPM Package</br>[How to run NPM package code]:
    ## *TOOLS*
    Any Stable versions of NodeJS, I am using Node v16.13 The code is has been initially built and tested on Windows at the moment, Looking for someone who can handle the Linux Developement for this project